How to Set Custom Canonical Tags in WordPress Without a Plugin?

 How WordPress Handles Canonical URLs by Default?

-WordPress also supports canonical redirect, which take users and search engines directly to the preferred page.
+On top of that, WordPress also uses canonical redirect to send users and search engine crawlers directly to the preferred canonical URL.

-Why and When to Use a Custom Solution?
+Why and When to Use a Custom Snippet?

 Sometimes, plugins can result in conflicting or duplicated canonical tags, particularly with custom post types, archives, or complex layouts.
 This code snippet gives you full control, letting you adjust the canonical logic exactly how you need.